MyUNiDAYS/StyleGuide/Javascript/README.md

   * [jQuery](#jQuery)

+### JS File Naming Convention
+All files should be named using kebab-case where applicable.

 ### JS Hooks
 Anywhere you are using Javascript to attach to the DOM, use js-hooks instead of CSS classes.